 Generic Name: nicotine (gum, lozenge) (NIK oh teen)

-Brand Names: Commit, Leader Nicotine Polacrilex, Nicorelief, Nicorette, Thrive
+Brand Names: Leader Nicotine Polacrilex, Nicorelief, Nicorette, Thrive

 What is Nicorette?